-All Texoma Workforce Centers are accessible and staff are dedicated to assisting customers to remove any barriers to employment.
-Removing barriers has always been a priority.
-This is accomplished by offering child care assistance, assistive technology resources, providing training, arranging transportation and other supportive services, and utilizing community partners.
+All Texoma Workforce Centers are accessible, and staff are dedicated to assisting customers to remove any barriers to employment.
+Removing barriers has always been a priority and is accomplished by offering online assistance, childcare assistance, assistive technology resources, providing training, arranging transportation and other supportive services, and utilizing community partners as well as ensuring all workforce centers and programs are accessible for those with barriers to employment, including disabilities.

 Workforce Solutions Texoma is fortunate that the Texas Workforce Commission had the foresight to set plans in action to administer all core programs noted in the Workforce Innovation and Opportunities Act (WIOA).
 Texoma understands that the core programs of the WIOA must work together in order to form a well-rounded and effective workforce system.
 In Texas, all of the core programs are under the direct oversight of the Texas Workforce Commission with some of them being administered by local Workforce Boards and others in close partnership with local Boards.
 Workforce Solutions Texoma administers all WIOA Adult, Dislocated worker and Youth Programs through the one-stops in Texoma.
 Wagner-Peyser programs are also administered in Texoma one-stops through the Texas Model in partnership with the Texas Workforce Commission.
-The Board works closely with the competitively procured one-stop service provider who operates all workforce centers and provides WIOA, other workforce programs and the Child Care Development Block Grant (CCDBG) programs in Texoma.
+The Board works closely with the competitively procured one-stop service provider who operates all workforce centers and provides WIOA, other workforce programs and the Childcare Development Block Grant (CCDBG) programs in Texoma.
 Board staff meet weekly with Texoma's one-stop operator to review performance, review budgets, and as frequently as is needed to ensure all local partners are involved where appropriate.

-The Vocational Rehabilitation Act Title I programs (VR) program is the newest program under the Texas Workforce Commission's administration and staff from this department are housed in the Denison (Grayson County) Workforce Center and provide services through our workforce centers on a limited basis to individuals through officing in our Gainesville Workforce Center (Cooke County) and Bonham Workforce Center (Fannin County).
+The Vocational Rehabilitation Act Title I programs (VR) program is the newest program under the Texas Workforce Commission's administration and staff from this department are housed in the Denison (Grayson County) Workforce Center and provide services through our workforce centers on a limited basis to individuals in our Gainesville Workforce Center (Cooke County) and Bonham Workforce Center (Fannin County).
 Texoma also continues to support alignment of the VR program's business services initiatives through close alignment of goals and sharing of contacts, activities, and projects with both local and regional VR staff.

-In Texoma, the AEL program is locally administered by Grayson College, which is located in the Texoma WDA.
-Texoma works closely with the AEL program in our region through a MOU agreement to ensure all workforce and AEL customers receive needed services.
-The AEL provider provides classes in two of out three Workforce Centers.
+In Texoma, the Adult Education and Literacy (AEL) program is locally administered by Grayson College, which is located in the Texoma WDA.
+Texoma works closely with the AEL programs in our region through a MOU agreement to ensure all workforce and AEL customers receive needed services.
+The AEL provider provides classes in two of our three Workforce Centers.
+In addition, Texoma works closely with the Fannin Literacy Council which provides assistance to Fannin County residents to obtain their high school equivalency and supports English as a Second Language attainment.